 Utility Billing (water and sewer service) is completed by the Finance Department staff.
+If you have any questions about your bill, please contact billing department by phone at 517-543-8841 or email firstname.lastname@example.org.
 Billing is made quarterly for both residential and commercial/industrial customers and includes a basic user charge based on the meter size servicing the property.
 Utility bills are mailed quarterly on the 1st of the month and due on the last day of the month.
 The billing cycles are as follows:

 You can pay your Utility Bill in a variety of ways: in-person; drop-boxes; or online by credit card or e-check.
 Utility bill information can be found online at www.bsaonline.com.

 Automatic Debit Option:

 To have your Utility Bill payments automatically deducted from your checking or savings account on the bill’s due date complete and submit an ACH-Debit-Fillable-Form

 Utility Bills can be mailed to: